gdsfactory/gdsfactory/docs/component101.rst

       return c

-    @pp.ports.deco_rename_ports # This decorator will auto-rename the ports
+    @pp.port.deco_rename_ports # This decorator will auto-rename the ports
     @pp.autoname # This decorator will generate a good name for the component def crossing():
      c = pp.Component()